AriRice/Leiothlypis_first_chapter/README.md

 7. Make the genotyping script in 09_genotyping_scripts.
 Run it from that folder.

 8. Create the scaffolds.txt file in the main directory (All ref. chromosomes >1 mbp, as seen in the .dict file from step 6).
 Then run Step_08_merge_vcfs.sh from the genotyping scripts folder.

+9. Make/run "Step_09_admixpca_filter.sh" in the 10_filter folder.
+Requires an "outgroup.txt" file in the same folder.
+     a.

+11.